SpectralVectors/TransMat/README.md

 Then, in Unreal _(with the Python plug-in and Editor Scripting enabled)_ click 'File' > 'Execute Python Script'.

-Navigate to the python file that was just created, and click OK - eg "yourmaterial_TM.py"
+Navigate to the python file that was just created, and click 'OK' - _eg "yourmaterial_TM.py"

 Transmat will find and import all the image textures from your Blender material, and plug them into the right nodes!